sharetribe/flex-docs/src/docs/concepts-availability/manage-seats/index.md

 be available at that time.

 In our Sharetribe Web Template, the default seat availability of any particular bookable listing is one.
-Providers set the availability plan and exceptions of their listing during listing creation.
+Listing authors set the availability plan and exceptions of their listing during listing creation.
 Users determine when their listing is available and when it’s not within the timeframes your marketplace offers: hourly, daily, or custom length.
 When modifying the template, you or your developers can enable more than one seat per time slot, either in general or for specific dates and times.

 If your marketplace listings happen at a specific time or place instead of at a repeated interval (e.g. concerts or events), you can set the listing availability to be blocked by default.
-Providers can then create availability exceptions to open availability for the day(s) of their event and the desired number of seats.
+Listing authors can then create availability exceptions to open availability for the day(s) of their event and the desired number of seats.
 To set availability as blocked by default, you need to set an availability plan with 0 seats across the board.

 Some examples: